|Code||Course Title / Description|

 A survey of the musical theatre, including history, repertory, form and style.
 From Gilbert and Sullivan to the present.

 Introduction to the teaching of piano.
 Students in the course will study various approaches to piano instruction as well as methods and repertoire.
+A survey of piano composers and compositions from 1830 to the present.

 |MUSC390||Instruction III 1 credit|